 However, you don’t need to be 6’3” to be a serving machine — you just need to get comfortable tossing the ball high enough and embracing the continental grip.

 The continental grip is best described as holding the racquet like you’re holding a hammer.
 If this feels awkward to you at first, you’re not alone; however, it will feel much more natural with practice.
 The forehand grip might seem like an easier and more comfortable option, but it has limited movement where you can’t generate much power or spin (which are the keys to a strong serve!).

 “The continental grip allows you to get extra height over the net and strike the ball down, rather having to get under the ball.
 You’ll want to hold the racquet in your dominant hand with the continental grip.
 Then, use your non-dominant hand for a straight toss high enough to stretch as high as you can with an extended arm and racquet.” -Anna Pomyatinskaya

 According to Pomyatinskaya, becoming tense and clenched under pressure is one of the easiest ways players sabotage their serve.
 You want to keep a loose arm, since a tight one will slow your racquet down.
 You’ll also want to hold the racquet somewhat loosely (not to the point where it’s flying out of your hand, of course).

 “I often see players being too careful and tense up.
-It’s so important to stay relaxed and loose to let the racquet swing most efficiently for you,” she said.
+It’s so important to stay relaxed and loose to let the racquet swing most efficiently for you,” she says.
 “When there’s pressure, people worry about getting the ball in.
 It’s far more helpful to your game, however, to focus on getting tall and stretching.”